 We are one of the largest sleep apnea treatment centers in the country, and we offer a sleep apnea test in Knoxville as well as treatment.
 Our sleep apnea treatment in Knoxville is part of our fully integrated service that includes supplies and follow ups.
 If you are one of the approximately 80% of people with sleep apnea who are undiagnosed, we can help you at Knoxville Low T Sleep Center.

 Sleep Apnea Solutions at Knoxville Low T Sleep Center

 If you are worried that you may have sleep apnea, Knoxville Low T Sleep Center offers health assessment options that include the use of a simple, convenient home sleep test to determine if you have this condition.
-Sleep apnea has been implicated in loud snoring, severe headaches, listlessness and fatigue, depression and even in cases of high blood pressure and cardiovascular issues.
+Sleep apnea has been implicated in loud snoring, severe headaches, listlessness and fatigue, depression and even in cases of high and cardiovascular issues.
 People suffering from sleep apnea are being denied oxygen to the heart and brain continually throughout the night.
 It’s a serious health issue.
 We can design a Knoxville sleep apnea treatment plan that works with your schedule, your lifestyle and your specific and unique set of needs.

 How Sleep Apnea Affects You

 It is estimated that around 22 million people have sleep apnea.
 Sleep apnea causes your breathing to stop repeatedly throughout the night.
 Your family may have complained about your snoring, or you might wake up several times per night gasping or choking.
 However, in many cases, people are not aware that their sleep is being disturbed.
 They simply know that they feel tired all the time no matter how much sleep they get.